Nailz: American Wrestling Association (1984–1988)

-Wacholz debut in the American Wrestling Association (AWA) as Kevin Kelly in 1984, as a babyface midcarder.
-By 1986, he was a top heel and challenged for the AWA World Heavyweight Championship.
-He used the moniker, "Mr. Magnificent" Kevin Kelly.

-In 1987, he was managed by Sherri Martel and regularly issued arm wrestling challenges.
+Wacholz made his debut in Verne Gagne's American Wrestling Association (AWA) as Kevin Kelly in March 1984, positioned as a babyface midcarder.
+By 1986, under the moniker "Mr. Magnificent" Kevin Kelly, he was a top heel and challenged for the AWA World Heavyweight Championship.
+He acquired Sherri Martel as a manager and regularly issued arm wrestling challenges.
 This led to a feud with Tommy Rich, who answered one of his challenges on an edition of AWA Championship Wrestling on ESPN.
 Rich appeared to have the contest won, when Martel interfered on Kelly's behalf.
 In retaliation, Rich tore off her dress.
 Rich would then dominate a series of matches between the two.

-In 1988, "Nailz" and teammate Curt Henning "Mr. Perfect", were beat in a game of foosball by Mr. Randy Paulson and a unknown teammate in a small town Minnesota dive bar.

-After Martel left the AWA, Kelly took Madusa Miceli as his manager.
-He often teamed with Nick Kiniski as "The Perfect Tag Team" to contend for the AWA World Tag Team Championship.
+After Martel left the AWA, Kelly took Madusa Miceli as his manager and teamed with Nick Kiniski as "The Perfect Tag Team".

-He left the AWA in 1988, before it folded in 1991.
+He left the AWA in 1988, winning the OWF Heavyweight Championship in the Oregon Wrestling Federation.

 Frontier Martial-Arts Wrestling (1990)

-In June 1990, Kelly returned to Japan for Frontier Martial-Arts Wrestling where he had a feud with Dick Murdoch.
+In June 1990, Kelly returned to Japan for Frontier Martial-Arts Wrestling, feuding with Dick Murdoch, but he lost all matches involving the two.